salman0butt/My-Lovely-Users/README.md

 To use the My Lovely Users plugin, ensure that your environment meets the following requirements:

 1. PHP version 8.1 or higher
-1. Composer dependency manager to install required dependencies like Inpsyde code style, PHPCS, PHPUNIT, Brain Monkey, etc.
+1. Composer dependency manager to install required dependencies like Inpsyde code style, PHPCS, Phpunit, Brain Monkey, PHP-DI, Monolog etc.

 ## Installation